MwauraKai/kenya-census-capstone/README.md

 5. **Crop Diversity** (counties with the widest vs. narrowest range of crops grown)
 6. **Primary Crop Specialization** (leading crop by county among the Top 10 farming regions)

-Each visualization will highlight key insights—e.g., urban versus rural dynamics in farming, arid-zone overcrowding, and mono-crop vulnerabilities—so that policymakers can prioritize **mass-impact interventions** in densely populated or highly agricultural areas and deploy **precision innovations** (e.g., modular water kiosks, crop-diversification programs, gender-tailored services) in more dispersed or specialized regions.
+Each visualization will highlight key insights e.g., urban versus rural dynamics in farming, arid-zone overcrowding, and mono-crop vulnerabilities so that policymakers can prioritize **mass-impact interventions** in densely populated or highly agricultural areas and deploy **precision innovations** (e.g., modular water kiosks, crop-diversification programs, gender-tailored services) in more dispersed or specialized regions.

 ## 📁 Datasets Used